But what exactly is Samhain? Is it just the Pagan version of Halloween?

 Learn all about the third harvest festival in the Wheel of the Year and discover the origins and rituals of Samhain, plus altar ideas and easy recipes to try.

 This festival, signifying the beginning of the dark half of the year, has been celebrated since ancient times.
-Samhain, pronounced “sah-wn,” has Celtic pagan origins.
-It’s the third of the harvest festivals (after Lammas and Mabon) in the Wheel of the Year, and it prepares us for winter while honoring the ancestors and the natural cycle of death and rebirth.
+Samhain has Celtic Pagan origins.
+It’s the third of the harvest festivals (after Lammas and Mabon) in the Wheel of the Year, and it prepares us for winter while honoring our ancestors and the natural cycle of death and rebirth.

 During this time of the year, the leaves have fallen, the fields are bare, the nights are longer, the ground sparkles with frost in the dawn, and a persistent chill hangs in the air.
 Winter is coming.
 The barrier between the realms of the living and the spirits is thinner, especially beneath the light of a full moon.